SamSpace2497/Docs/Frappe.md

     You can now go to your server [IP-address]:80 and you will have a fresh new installation of ERPNext ready to be configured!

-15. Test your Server:

-    Open a browser and go to `http://your_server_ip` or `http://your_domain`.
-You should see the login screen of ERPNext.
-Use the credentials

-    Open a browser and go to http://site.localhost (replace "site" with whatever you used in step 14)

 &nbsp;

 ###   **References:**